 Work continues to evolve at dizzying speeds, and technology enables us to become more efficient than ever before.
 And yet, managing employees’ performance and productivity has never been more challenging.

 You can implement processes for improving employee performance, though, and the best solutions are often simple ones.
-Better communication, clear expectations, and feedback go a long way towards improving work performance.
+Better communication, clear expectations, and feedback go a long way toward improving work performance.

 How Do You Define High Performance?